On the Usefulness of the Fit-on-the-Test View on Evaluating Calibration of Classifiers: Experiments and Results

 \paragraph{Results} We show the results in absolute differences (i.e. $\alpha=1$) as in most earlier works ( \inserted{Appendix}~\ref{sec:results_supp} has the quadratic also, i.e. $\alpha=2$). \inserted{ Table~\ref{table:cal-method-table} assesses PL and PL3 as post-hoc calibration methods.
-The calibration map family corresponding to ECE fit with the sweeping method \cite{sweep} is also included as $ES_{sweep}$.
-The calibration methods are evaluated by how well they approximate the true calibration map: $\vert\ch_\mathcal{M}-c^*\vert=\sum_{i=1}^n\vert\ch_\mathcal{M}(\ph_i)-c^*(\ph_i)\vert$ is measured on unseen 1 million data points against the ground truth, where $\ph_i$ are the outputs of the classifier, $\ch_\mathcal{M}(\ph_i)$ are the post-hoc calibrated predictions, and $c^*(\ph_i)$ is the `true' calibration map. } PL3 is the best method in all cases, showing the usefulness of the logit-logit space when calibrating neural models which are far from \inserted{being} calibrated. \inserted{Appendix}~\ref{sec:results_supp} includes more variations of these methods, the KDE method and results for each architecture separately (minor differences).
+The calibration map family corresponding to ECE fit with the sweeping method \citep{sweep} is also included as $ES_{sweep}$.
+The calibration methods are evaluated by how well they approximate the true calibration map: $\vert\ch_\mathcal{M}-c^*\vert=\sum_{i=1}^n\vert\ch_\mathcal{M}(\ph_i)-c^*(\ph_i)\vert$ is measured on unseen 1 million data points against the ground truth, where $\ph_i$ are the outputs of the classifier, $\ch_\mathcal{M}(\ph_i)$ are the post-hoc calibrated predictions, and $c^*(\ph_i)$ is the `true' calibration map. } PL3 is the best method in all cases, showing the usefulness of the logit-logit space when calibrating neural models which are far from \inserted{being} calibrated.
+Note that the errors of PL3 are in all cases more than 20\% smaller than the errors of the second-performing method Platt. \inserted{Appendix}~\ref{sec:results_supp} includes more variations of these methods, the KDE method and results for each architecture separately (minor differences).

 Next we compare the calibration evaluators against each of the 3 objectives listed in \inserted{Section~\ref{subsec:eval_of_cal_evaluators}} .
 We perform the comparison in tasks where the models are already quite close to being calibrated, because this is typical when evaluators are used for finding out which post-hoc calibrator is performing best.
 We compare evaluators in the task of evaluating 6 post-hoc calibrators: we \inserted{measure} how precisely the evaluators $\mathcal{M}$ estimate the reliability diagrams (Table~\ref{table:chat_dist_c_combo} showing $\vert \ch_\mathcal{M}-c^*\vert$), the total true calibration errors (Table~\ref{table:cifar5m-ECE-ranking} showing $\vert ECE_\mathcal{M}-CE\vert$), and how well the estimated ranking of 6 calibrators agrees with the true ranking based on true calibration errors (Table~\ref{table:cifar5m-ECE-ranking} showing $rankcorrel(ECE_\mathcal{M},CE)$).
 The 6 calibrators were chosen as the best methods from Table~\ref{table:cal-method-table}: beta, vector scaling, Platt, PL3, scaling-binning, isotonic.
 The evaluators are compared on different test set sizes 1k, 3k, 10k with 5 different random seeds for each size.